 Tip 1: Book quickly for the best deals

-You can find the best available tickets by planning and booking ahead.
-Most advance, lower priced tickets are made available by train companies up to 12 weeks in advance of your departure and booking early can secure you the best price.
+Find the cheapest tickets by planning ahead, most cheaper advance tickets are made available by train companies 12 weeks in advance of departure.
 Demand for these advance tickets can be high so the quicker you purchase them the better.
-If you are unable to plan ahead you can find these tickets still available up to 1 hour before you leave but it is best to try to plan ahead if you possibly can.
+If you're unable to book ahead you could find these tickets available up to 1 hour before you leave but it is best to book ahead if you can.

 Tip 2: Avoid paying booking fees

-There are many ticket retailers who charge booking fees and make you pay for the use of your credit card.
-Here at Split My Fare we do neither and only deduct a small 10% of any savings we make for you by splitting your fare.
-No split fare means there will be not charge.
-We have purchase protection built-it and are a National Rail Accredited retailer so can be trusted.
+There are many ticket retailers who charge booking fees and for using your credit card.
+At Split My Fare we do neither and only charge a small 10% of any savings we make you by splitting your ticket.
+If we don't find you a split fare then there's no charge.

-There is no promise given that your train will always get you to your destinations on time.
-If it is delayed you are within your rights to claim a refund.
+There is no guarantee that your train will always get you to your destinations on time but if it is delayed you could be entitled to claim a refund.
 Check with the train operating company you are travelling with what their policy is to see if you can claim using the Delay Repay scheme.
-You might be eligible for a full or partial refund for as small as a 15 minute delay and you can claim this compensation through them.
+You might be eligible for a full or partial refund for as small as a 15 minute delay and you can claim this compensation through the company your travelled with.

 Tip 4: Off-peak tickets cost less

-The price of tickets is based on the demand for them so a good way to save money is to stay away from busy times of day and if possible stick to quieter routes to your destination.
-Avoid travelling at weekends, bank holidays and popular holiday seasons which will help you access cheaper train tickets to Plymouth.
+As the price of tickets is based on the demand for them, a good way to save money is to stay away from busy times of day and if possible also stick to quieter routes to your destination.
+Avoid travelling at weekendsand during holidays to help find cheaper train tickets to Plymouth.